jpolitz/jpolitz.github.com/notes/_posts/2020-07-01-remote-teaching-assessment.md

 pursue live video proctoring solutions because of the privacy implications.
 So I considered other options that would give me confidence that the students I was giving grades to had actually completed the assessments their grade was based on.
-Videos where they showed their student ID and completed an assessment task seemed like a good solution.
+Videos where students showed their student ID and completed an assessment task seemed like a good solution; I could keep the videos private to me and my staff and delete them after the quarter, and have lots of confidence in who had completed the assessments.

 ## Programming Exams